-Waiting continually will be met and rewarded by God Himself working continually We are coming to the end of our meditations.
-Would that you and I might learn one lesson: God must, God will work continually.
+Waiting continually will be met and rewarded by God Himself working continually.
+We are coming to the end of our lessons.
+I hope that you and I might learn one thing: God must, God will work continually.
 He ever does work continually, but the experience of it is hindered by unbelief.
-But He who by His Spirit teaches you to wait continually, will bring you to experience also how, as the Everlasting One, His work is never-ceasing.
-In the love and the life and the work of God there can be no break, no interruption.
+But, He, who by His Spirit teaches you to wait continually, will bring you also to experience how, as the Everlasting One, His work is never ceasing.
+In the love and the life and the work of God, there can be no break, no interruption.

 Do not limit God in this by your thoughts of what may be expected.
-Do fix your eyes upon this one truth : in His very nature, God, as the only Giver of life, cannot do otherwise than every moment work in His child.
-Do not look only at the one side : 'If I wait continually, God will work continually.'
-No, look at the other side, Place God first and say, 'God works continually, every moment I may wait on Him continually.
-Take time until the vision of your God working continually, without one moment's intermission, fill your being.
+Do fix your eyes upon this one truth: in His very nature, God, as the only Giver of life, cannot do anything other than work in His child every moment.
+Do not look only at the one side: "If I wait continually, God will work continually."
+No, look at the other side.
+Place God first and say, "God works continually; every moment I may wait on Him continually."
+Take time until the vision of your God working continually, without one moment's intermission, fills your being.
 Your waiting continually will then come of itself.
-Full of trust and joy the holy happy of the soul will be, 'On Thee do I wait all the day.'
+Full of trust and joy, the holy habit of the soul will be: "on thee do I wait all the day" (Ps.
+25:5).
 The Holy Spirit will keep you ever waiting.